TodePond/TodePondDotCom/sky/how-to-tell-a-story/readme.md

 Think about all the choices that go into creating a story.

-What will you choose for *your* story that make it *yours* and not anyone else's?
+What will you choose for *your* story to makes it *yours* and not anyone else's?

 What makes it *yours* and not anyone else's?
-An AI model won't help you with that: It'll make it less intentional.
+An AI model won't help you with that.
 Following best practices won't help you either.
 You don't need to follow any of these rules.
 They're [just](https://www.todepond.com/wikiblogarden/better-computing/just/) something I made up to tell yet another [stupid](https://www.todepond.com/sky/do-stupid-things) story.
 Always end abruptly.